antoniszczepanik/flats/README.md

 Deployed on AWS and presented as S3 static (almost for free) [Screenshot of airflow gui, pipeline flow chart]

 ### Development
 Proud  - website can be updated in few seconds, pipeline is deployed via githook.
 Docker containers which can be run either locally, or on prod with reverse-proxy nginx.

-### Valuation quality
-Data sizes, error and which models with which HP were selected.
-Most significant features.
-[Cluster screenshots, model error visualisation]